madipally/product-rating-be/README.md

 1. clone this repository

-2. run the migration using below command rake db:migrate
+2. run the migration using command rake db:migrate

-2. run the seed file using below command in order to have default products rake db:seed
+2. run the seed file using command rake db:seed in order to have default products

-3. run the server using below command rails s
+3. run the server using rails s command